Medical and Science Video

 WEEK 9: MARCH 20

-* Guest lecture: Richard Griffiths, senior editorial director, CNN.
+* Guest lecture: Richard Griffiths, former senior editorial director and vice president, CNN.

 * In-class critique of Team A package #1 that aired on March 8.